armory/docs/content/en/docs/armory-agent/agent-options.md

 ### Spinnaker Service and Infrastructure modes

-In these modes, you set up multiple accounts per Agent.
+You set up multiple accounts per Agent in these modes.
 Your configuration should look like this:

 {{< prism lang="yaml" >}}
 kubernetes: